cochabambinoski/list-pil-ui/README.md

 $ npm install
 ```

-Change the line #13 of the App.js, put your local machine ip instead (DON'T use 'localhost').
+Change the line #13 of the file App.js, put your local machine ip instead (DON'T use 'localhost').
 And dont forget to run the backend API service.

 ## Running the app